Small business payroll: a complete guide for 2026

 Small business payroll is the process of calculating employee wages, withholding taxes, and distributing payments on a regular schedule.
 As an employer, you're responsible for two core tasks:

-• Paying employees accurately: Calculate wages based on hours worked or salary, then pay on time according to your agreed schedule
+- Paying employees accurately: calculate wages based on hours worked or salary, then pay on time according to your agreed schedule

-• Making required deductions: Withhold federal and state taxes, retirement contributions, and other legally mandated amounts
+- Making required deductions: withhold federal and state taxes, retirement contributions, and other legally mandated amounts

 Payroll comes with strict government requirements.
 You need to follow tax laws, meet filing deadlines, and keep detailed records to stay compliant.
+The complexity increases as your team grows, especially when you hire a mix of full-time, part-time, and contract workers.

 Learn how Xero payroll software automates calculations, files taxes, and keeps you compliant.